KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Routing.md

 * **KeyboardTextView** wraps a **UITextView** and can be used for multi-line text inputs.

 Both views also support SwiftUI **FocusState** and have a **focused** view modifier that lets you provide a custom done button that slides in when the view is focused.

+You can also let any **UIResponder & UITextInput** implement the **KeyboardInputComponent** protocol, then call its functions to make it register and unregister as the main text document proxy.

+You can also let any SwiftUI view implement the **KeyboardInputView** protocol to apply a focused state, together with a done button that appears when the text field has focus.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro